JBroks/GB-Accidents-Dashboard/README.md

 **User Story 5:**

-- Solution: Dashboard provides a user with information about average daily, peak hour and annual total figures (`dc.numberDisplay`) which are useful in the cost benefit analysis calcualtions.
+- Solution: Dashboard provides a user with information about average daily, peak hour and annual total figures (`dc.numberDisplay`) which are useful in the cost benefit analysis calculations.

 **User Story 6:**